-If a requester feels that he or she was wrongly denied responsive documents, he or she may appeal to the Head of the Public Body, which for the purposes of these Procedures and Guidelines is the Vice President and General Counsel, or file a civil action.
-If a requester believes that the University has required a fee that exceeds the amount permitted under the Procedures and Guidelines, he or she may file a civil action.
-Requesters are also always free to contact the FOIA Coordinator at 616-331-2067 or firstname.lastname@example.org with any questions about the processing of their requests.
+A requester who feels wrongly denied of responsive documents may appeal to the Head of the Public Body, which for the purposes of these Procedures and Guidelines is the General Counsel, or file a civil action.
+If a requester believes that the University has required a fee that exceeds the amount permitted under the Procedures and Guidelines, they may file a civil action.
+Requesters are also always free to contact the FOIA Coordinator at 616-331-2067 or [email protected] with any questions about the processing of their requests.
 Detailed Procedures and Guidelines follow.

 1. How to submit a FOIA request to the University

 a.
-A FOIA request must be submitted in writing to the FOIA Coordinator in the Division of Legal, Compliance & Risk Management.
+A FOIA request must be submitted in writing to the FOIA Coordinator in the Office of General Counsel.
 The request may be transmitted in hard copy, by email, or by facsimile.

 c.
 A request should describe the record(s) sought sufficiently to enable the University to find the record(s) and should provide the requester’s contact information.

 d.
 Requests should state that they are submitted pursuant to the Michigan Freedom of Information Act.

 e.
 Requests received electronically are deemed received the next business day.
 A business day is defined as Monday through Friday, exclusive of holidays and institutional closure days.

 f.
 If a request is delivered to the FOIA Coordinator’s junk mail folder, the request will be deemed received one business day after the FOIA Coordinator becomes aware of the request.
 The FOIA Coordinator will check the junk mail folder at least once per week.

 2. Responses to FOIA requests to the University